acidonper/openshift4-mesh-architecture-multiple-controlplanes/docs/mesh_mtls.md

 The following procedures and sections try to deploy _Jump App_ in the application namespace and control ingress and egress traffic through the respective control planes.

+## Best Practices

+There are multiple _best practices_ for deploying Istio and the connectivity rules in the mesh.
+In this aspect, the following best practices have been taken into account:

+- _export\_to_ - Istio objects are exported in the minimum number of envoys in the _data plane_
+- mTLS - Connectivity in the mesh is protected with encrypted TLS connections and certificate based authentication
+- Egress Traffic - Connections from workload mesh to external world is routed by an egress gateway (mesh control plane -> egress control plane)

 ## Generate Client Certificates

 First of all, it is required generate different client certificates in order to be able to make TLS connection between the control planes.
 For this reason, execute the following procedure.

 ```$bash
+sed 's/apps.test.sandbox1196.opentlc.com/<openshift_apps_domain>/g' -i resources/scripts/03-generate-certs.sh

 sh resources/scripts/03-generate-certs.sh

 ls resources/certs